Why we write user stories

 I need... to find out how to reserve items in the Library

-So that...
-I can reserve my required reading list books
+So I can... reserve my required reading list books

 Epic user stories

-To describe a user need for a larger section or a Collection, we write an epic user story.
-This acts as an overall need, which can be broken into smaller, more focused needs:
+To describe a user need for a larger section or a Topic page, we write an epic user story.
+This acts as an overall need, which can be broken into smaller, more focused user stories:

 I need... to know what I have to do to start my studies